Bachelor's Introduction Week

 Schedule, course descriptions and exams

-You can always find your timetables (schedule) here at your study portal under Teaching > Timetables.
-Changes may occur and therefore it is important to check your timetables on a regular basis.
+You can always find your schedule here at your study portal under Teaching > Schedule.
+Changes may occur and therefore it is important to check your schedule on a regular basis.

 Course catalogue